guilhermesena1/guilhermesena1.github.io/_posts/2022-07-19-possibly-the-most-naive-phylogenetic-reconstruction-algorithm.md

 ## Profiling the code

-We can further profile using `/usr/bin/time` to see how much time and memory it takes.
+We can further profile using `/usr/bin/time` (GNU time) to see how much time and memory it takes.
 Using 8 cores we get the following:

 ```bash
 $ /usr/bin/time -v ./phylo genomes.txt >kmer-counts.tsv